-In our case, we plug it into a cigarette lighter receptacle or use the USB cord to run it off a USB outlet.
+In our case, we plug our TST 507 into a cigarette lighter receptacle or use the USB cord to run it off a USB outlet.
 It just seems a lot easier and allows for getting the system up and running quicker.

 Make sure you place a sticker number on each tire sensor when you program it so you can mount the proper sensor on the proper tire.

 The monitor will begin to cycle through its display; showing the position and data for each tire almost immediately.

 All you need is a 12 volt power source from somewhere in your coach.
 The repeater antenna will act as a midway signal point between the tire sensors and the monitoring system mounted on your dash or windshield.

 Need more tire sensors?